isidd/checklist/concepts/backend/⨳↦node/coreConcepts/02_streams/streams.md

                         |     Internal buffer 16384 Bytes     |
                         |-------------------------------------|

 .
-When every we have the data of big chunk(800MB) to Write We first need to create a -> Readable Stream (it will give us a data of ~16KB) and then -> we write to writable stream
+When ever we have the data of big chunk(800MB) to Write We first need to create a -> Readable Stream (it will give us a data of ~16KB) and then -> we write to writable stream

 - Note : Duplex and Transform streams will have same Object as above and has a method events and property of both and also have 2 Internal Buffer one for reading and one for writing.